Alemaite/public/recipes-frontend/README.md

 # Recipes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1, and then updated to Angular 17.3.8.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Please note that for security reasons I do not provide the file with the client-id for the recipe app to enable OAuth, and you won't be able to use that feature locally.

+Additionally, I do not provide the files with authentication details for the MongoDB on the cloud server in the recipes-service project (backend).
+You can run a MongoDB locally and import the recipes.json in the root directory (src), in case you are interested in running the app with data locally.

 ## Code scaffolding